sonic-pi-net/sonic-pi/BUILD-LINUX.md

 ## 3. Running the Build

-Nowe we're ready to build everything.
+Now we're ready to build everything.
 This is achieved with 3 commands which will:

 1. Run the prebuild script which builds and sets up a lot of the